roberjo/dotnet-api-lambda-template/README.md

 - ✅ OrderStatus enum with comprehensive order states
 - ✅ Order entity with order management and calculations
 - ✅ OrderItem value object with product snapshots
+- ✅ User domain service with permissions and validation
+- ✅ Order domain service with business logic and calculations
+- ✅ Product domain service with inventory and pricing logic
-- 🚧 Domain services (in progress)
+- 🚧 Domain event handlers (in progress)
-- ⏳ Additional domain events

 ### 📋 Upcoming Phases